 The arrangements made by the Governing Body relating to the treatment of complaints from parents of students with special educational needs concerning the provision made at the school.
 The same arrangements for the treatment of complaints at Compass School Southwark are used for complaints about provision made for special educational needs and disabilities.
 We encourage parents to discuss their concerns with their child’s learning family tutor in the first instance.
 Parents may also contact a Heads of House, the SENCO or Principal to resolve the issue before making a formal complaint to the Chair of the Governing Body.
 The Complaints Policy can be found on our school policies webpage.

-For the academic year 2016-17, the Vice-Chair of Governors Tom Lee is the link SEND governor.
-He can be reached by email at firstname.lastname@example.org or by calling the school office and asking to arrange a meeting with the Vice-Chair of Governors.
+For the academic year 208-19, the Sally Wood is the link SEND governor.
+She can be reached by email at firstname.lastname@example.org or by calling the school office and asking to arrange a meeting.

 Tel: 020 7525 4278